 ABO-503, composed of a functional human RS1 packaged in the novel AIMTM capsid AAV204, has shown preclinical efficacy following delivery to the retina in a mouse model of XLRS.
 Preclinical studies have demonstrated robust RS1 expression in the retina, improved cone photoreceptor density and overall photoreceptor cell survival, as well as a restoration of outer retina architecture.
-Results of these studies were presented at the American Society of Gene and Cell Therapy (ASGCT) Annual Meeting in May 2023.
+Results of these studies were presented at the American Society of Gene and Cell Therapy ("ASGCT") Annual Meeting in May 2023.
 A pre-IND meeting for ABO-503 was conducted with the FDA in April 2023 and provided Abeona with comprehensive feedback to support a future IND submission.
+IND-enabling efficacy and toxicology animal studies are scheduled to be completed by the end of 2025.
+Additionally, cGMP manufacturing of clinical grade material has been initiated at a third-party vendor in anticipation of first in human trials being initiated in 2026.